telerik/kendo-react-inputs/docs/slider/overview.md

     );
 ```

-The `title` option defines the titles of the ticks.
+The `title` property defines the titles of the ticks.
 By default, the title of each tick corresponds to its value.
-If you want a tick to display a particular title, define a callback.
-It will be called with its current value as a parameter and return the title of the `tick` that is to be rendered.
+If you want to customize the title, use a callback.

 ```html
   <div id="app"></div>